Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 </p>

-### Step 10: Performance Verification
+### Step 10: Test the result
 Click Single Trigger to execute a single algorithm detection.
 Observe the results, including cargo recognition, grasping pose, and dimension output, to determine whether the detection performance is reasonable and meets the on-site depalletizing requirements.
+You can also see the results at [Result log] tab.

+### Communication Verification
-Communication Verification: Request results directly from the algorithm module according to the communication protocol, and observe the corresponding changes on the AW3 interface.
+Request results directly from the algorithm module according to the communication protocol, and observe the corresponding changes on the AW3 interface.

 ### Step 11: Efficiency Verification
 The latency from sending the request to receiving the result must be less than 2500ms.